AlvaroPersichini/AlvaroPersichini.github.io/README.md

 ## Go and browse through my personal website
-This project is an ongoing website which I upload my professional portfolio.
 You will find programming and mechanical engineering stuff.

 ## Sections:
 - About
 - Work
-- Academic
 - Portfolio
 - Contact